dislux-hapfyl/pynksh/README.md

 A different way to manipulate text and build apps using Tkinter, Python and Shell together.

-Basicaly shell functions that wrap Python syntax as a small tool to write less but more.
+Shell functions that wrap Python syntax as a small tool to write less but more.

 ## How to operate